 It also may take some time to master the right pumping action (not too slow or too fast).
 Some men may need to:

 The pumping action causes blood to be drawn into the penis.
 Once the erection is achieved (which may take 10 to 20 minutes), a band called a constriction ring is placed around the base of the penis to help maintain the erection.

 It may take some experimentation to find the right-sized band with the right amount of tension.
 Once the band is in place, the cylinder can be removed for lovemaking.
 Generally, the band should remain in place for no more than 30 minutes to prevent injury.

 Tip: A battery-operated device may be easier for some men to use.

 Studies have shown that vacuum pump devices can be successful for treating erectile dysfunction (ED) following radical prostatectomy, especially when they are used together with medications for ED.
 The two appear to work together synergistically to aid penile rehabilitation.

-If you type in “vacuum devices for erection problems” in an Internet search engine, many different mail-order products will come up.
-But you want to make sure that:
+If you type “vacuum pump devices for erection problems” in your Web browser, all kinds of mail-order products will come up.
+Before you buy, make sure that the device: